 18.104.22.168.
 The Chairperson of the Panel is empowered to control the conduct of the hearing, and to have authorized persons administer an oath to any witness.
 The rules of evidence do not apply.

 11.5.
-Arbitration: The Parties shall submit any Disputes that were not resolved through the process described in Rule 11.4, through binding arbitration in accordance with this Rule 11.5.
+Binding Arbitration: The Parties shall submit any Disputes that were not resolved through the Mediation process described in Rule 11.4, to Binding Arbitration in accordance with this Rule 11.5.

 11.5.1.
 The arbitration award shall be final and binding and judgment thereon may be entered by any court of competent jurisdiction.
-The Parties acknowledge that the IBO Contract and each of its parts evidence a transaction involving interstate commerce, and the Federal Arbitration Act shall apply in all cases and govern the interpretation and enforcement of the arbitration rules and arbitration proceedings.
+The Parties acknowledge that this Binding Arbitration agreement is made pursuant to a transaction involving interstate commerce, and agree that the Federal Arbitration Act shall apply in all cases and govern the interpretation and enforcement of the Binding Arbitration agreement, arbitration rules and arbitration proceedings.

 11.5.2.
 Class Action Waiver: The Parties mutually waive any right to assert any Dispute as a class, collective or representative action, or to participate in any Dispute asserted as such.

 11.5.3.
 No Class Arbitration: The Parties agree that, if the Class Action Waiver at Rule 11.5.2 is found to be void or unenforceable for any reason, any motion to have the Dispute certified as a class action, and any ensuing class action should it be certified, must be heard and disposed of only by a court, and not by an arbitrator; class action claims cannot be submitted to arbitration under these Rules under any circumstances.